 You have made it to Chapter 5!
 Congratulations!
 You are an ambitious person who wants to make a lasting change in his life.

 As I mentioned it’s something that we accept for a normal condition.
 However, being overweight is something that comes with its price.
-The consequences are painfully familiar to you but I have to stretch them here.
+The outcomes are painfully familiar to you but I have to stretch them here.

 Obesity and Overweight are the most common conditions that could lead to: